spapas/spapas.github.io/content/django-rest-auth-tokens.rst

 default django-rest-auth ``LogoutView`` and then try logging out through the web-app *and* through curl and see what happens when you try to access the test-auth end-point.

+As a final remark, a couple of thing to note:

+* You can use the django-rest-knox_ package to improve the functionality and security of your REST tokens (by allowing multiple tokens per user, storing them hashed in the database and configuring expiration times for the tokens)
+* If you are using Apache and mod_wsgi to run you Django project you need to set the WSGIPassAuthorization_ option to ``on`` in order to pass the Authorization header to your Django app.

 .. _`SessionAuthentication`: http://www.django-rest-framework.org/api-guide/authentication/#sessionauthentication